filakhtov/gentoo-use-docs/media-libs/libepoxy.md

 This flag should normally be disabled, unless there is a need to use the EGL stack, e.g. under Wayland.

 ### test
-Execute the `ninja test` command to run a test suite provided with the source code.
-This will extend a build time.
+Start a new Xvfb session (Virtual X server environment) and execute the `ninja test` command inside of it after the main build is completed to run the test suite provided with the source code and check for any regressions.
+This will extend the build time.

 It is recommended to disable the flag as it is mainly useful for the Gentoo team, developers or testers.